-The remainder of dependencies - Git, CMake, StrawberryPerl, and Python - can be most easily installed using the Chocolatey Package Manger.
+The remainder of dependencies - Git, CMake and StrawberryPerl - can be most easily installed using the Chocolatey Package Manger.
 Chocolatey is a nix-style package manager for Windows.
 It's fast, small (8-20MB on disk) and very capable.
 Think "apt-get for Windows."

-Chocolatey is a recommended way of installing the required dependencies as it's quicker, requires less effort, and will install known-good utilities guaranteed to have the correct setup (especially PATH).
+Chocolatey is a preferred way of installing the required dependencies as it's quicker, less effort and will install knowngood utilities guaranteed to have the correct setup (especially PATH).